 Of the days of the week, Saturday is the best, as it gives visitors Sunday for travel.

-The Waterfall Ice Skating and a shorter competition over shorter distances is held on the Thursday before the main parade.
+Fossavatnsgangan Free Style and a shorter competition over shorter distances is held on the Thursday before the main race.

 When choosing the dates for the marches from 2023 onwards, the following rule has been used: